TessaTlu/elise_health_inspector/README.md

 2) python run.py
 3) If you will press xray and after that heart my code would be crashed +_+ So pls press in this order: 'hear', 'xray'
-4) If you want to upload your chest x-ray make sure that your photo looks like test_image
+4) If you want to upload your chest x-ray make sure that your photo looks like test_image_for_pneumania_predict